Fragile-Package-Monitoring-Capstone/PackageMonitor/docs/design document.md

 The software will be comprised of 3(?) legato components, each serving an individual purpose within the software.
-The first component will be completely focused on data collection and logging.
-The second will be focused completely around the alert component of the software, and will handle detecting as well as notifying users by means besides Airvantage(SMS, email).
+The first component will be completely focused on data collection and logging, and will also handle recording alerts when sensor data exceeds defined values.
 The final component will be focused on sending messages and data to Airvantage, and will also include a lot of logic surrounding when to send messages and when to sleep the power hungry cellular modem.

 ### Data Collection Component